nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1a1.
 EstateEase displays a message "Unknown command".
       Use case resumes from the previous step.

-**Use case: Linking Buyers to Sellers**
+**Use case: UC07 - Linking Buyers to Sellers**

 **MSS:**

 1. User initiates the process of linking a buyer to sellers for a specific property.
 2. EstateEase validates the provided property information, buyer ID, and seller ID.
-3. If the provided information is valid, EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
+3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
 4. Use case ends.

 **Extensions**